sulkkw/ace-ds-assesment-/README.md

 # Ace-DS-Assessment
-This repository contains assessment test given by Ace Resources for Data Scientist hiring.
+This repository contains assessment test given by Ace Digital for Data Scientist hiring.

 To reproduce the results, put the files in the folder along with the dataset and run the notebook/r script